PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/d01-super-powers.md

 #Super Powers

-Super powers are bought using a bought of 15 development points.
+Super powers are bought using a pool of 15 development points.
 These can only be bought at character creation.
 See below for developing and improving super powers.

 ##Physical Powers